 Got multiple creditors demanding money from you?
 Debts spiralling out of control?
 Don’t see a way to pay what you owe?
-In this situation you may feel bankruptcy is the only option available.
-However, debt consolidation could be a better alternative.
+In this situation you may feel that bankruptcy is the only option available.
+However, there are other debt solutions.
+For many, a debt consolidation loan could be a better alternative.

-Read on and we’ll explain why debt consolidation could be the lifeline you need.
+Read on and we’ll explain why a debt consolidation loan to consolidate debt could be the best option.

 Bankruptcy is often considered a fresh start to your finances.
 Once you apply for this option, creditors won’t be able to take action against you, and much of what you owe should be written off.
 However, it does have serious consequences.
 For example, many of your assets and finances will be divided up and sold to raise as much money as possible for your creditors.